philipturner/molecular-renderer/Documentation/HDL.md

 At the atomic scale, constructive solid geometry is much easier than at the macroscale; there is no need to implicitly store shapes as equations.
 Instead, add or remove atoms from a grid held in computer memory.
 As the number of atoms can grow quite large, and many transformations can be applied, this approach can be computationally intensive.
 To achieve low latency, the compiler for translating the HDL (or UI actions) into geometry must be optimized for speed.

+### Atoms

+To enter raw atoms into the geometry at any point, the API accepts arrays of `SIMD4<Float>`.
+The first three vector components specify position.
+The fourth specifies atomic number (if positive) or bond order of a connector (if negative).

 ### Simulation

+The compiler supports all atom types in the MM4 simulator (H, C, N, O, F, Si, P, S, and Ge).
+Generated structures are intended to be used with MM4.

 MM4 repository: [philipturner/MM4](https://github.com/philipturner/MM4)